 Everyone -- from sports franchises to the military to businesses -- is on a quest to crack the code of the perfect team.
 Google spent years studying their working teams and recently announced the results.
 They determined that success wasn't based on "who" was on a team but on the culture created by the team -- for example, a group that takes turns talking vs. one in which members speak over one another.
 Educators also hunt for a magic mix of students who collaborate with ease and insight.
 Our natural tendency is to rotate students to discover the right chemistry; however, Google's research shows this isn't the right approach.
 Instead, we should help students understand how good teams operate and then build a shared set of skills that work no matter the team's composition.
 In response, we'll foster more positive classroom climates, increase students' interpersonal skills, and better prepare them to participate in collective action for change.
 If we're lucky, students will take that learning outside the classroom and rally behind their peers to make the world a better place for us all.

-- When you encounter a problematic student, don't just move them to a new group; try modifying your level of support.
+- When you encounter a student who is behaving in a problematic way, don't just move them to a new group; try modifying your level of support.

-- Have high expectations around teamwork in you classroom, and post those expectations for students to see.
+- Have high expectations around teamwork in your classroom, and post those expectations for students to see.

 - Pose a problem to the class that requires a decision, and develop some strategies together to come to a consensus.